Generative AI in Game Development: A Qualitative Research Synthesis: Methods

-Meta-ethnography enables conceptual translation across diverse studies while preserving their contextual and epistemic integrity \citep{drisko2020qualitative}.
-We primarily rely on \emph{reciprocal} rather than refutational \emph{translation}, which has been considered \enquote{at the heart of why meta-ethnography is an effective method of qualitative synthesis} \citep[p.~121]{campbell_evaluating_2011}.
-It consists of systematically relating 2\textsuperscript{nd}-order interpretations to each other across studies while noting their similarities and differences \citep{drisko2020qualitative}.
-To determine the latter, the researcher may need to take into account not only the descriptions of 2\textsuperscript{nd}-order interpretations (if given) but also the underlying 1\textsuperscript{st}-order interpretations (raw data).
+Meta-ethnography enables conceptual translation across studies while preserving their contextual and epistemic integrity \citep{drisko2020qualitative}.
+In step (5), we specifically employ \emph{reciprocal translation}, relating 2\textsuperscript{nd}-order interpretations across studies while noting similarities and differences \citep{drisko2020qualitative} and supporting with 1\textsuperscript{st}-order interpretations when needed.

-The \emph{synthesis} is an inductive, iterative and evolving process in which the researcher produces 3\textsuperscript{rd}-order interpretations as conceptual abstractions by (potentially) re-analysing, relating and extending the original study authors' 2\textsuperscript{nd}-order interpretations, while carefully preserving their grounding in the 1\textsuperscript{st}-order interpretations.
-Despite being described as separate phases, synthesis can already start during translation -- as was also the case here.
-The synthesis culminates in a \emph{line-of-argument} narrative (also called \enquote{line-of-argument synthesis} \citep{drisko2020qualitative}) in which 2\textsuperscript{nd}-order interpretations from different primary studies are brought together in a line of argument structured by our new 3\textsuperscript{rd}-order interpretations.
-The result \enquote{says something about the whole [phenomenon] based on studies of the parts} \citep[p.~64]{campbell_evaluating_2011} and should -- also due to its interpretive nature -- be considered new material complementing the primary studies \citep[p.~121]{campbell_evaluating_2011}.
+The \emph{synthesis} (step 6) is an inductive, iterative process in which the researcher produces 3\textsuperscript{rd}-order interpretations as conceptual abstractions by (potentially) re-analysing, relating and extending the original study authors' 2\textsuperscript{nd}-order interpretations, while carefully preserving their grounding in the 1\textsuperscript{st}-order interpretations.
+Although described as separate phases, synthesis can start during translation -- as was also the case here.
+The synthesis culminates in a \emph{line-of-argument} narrative in which 2\textsuperscript{nd}-order interpretations from different primary studies are re-narrated, structured by our new 3\textsuperscript{rd}-order interpretations.
+The result \enquote{says something about the whole [phenomenon] based on studies of the parts} \citep[p.~64]{campbell_evaluating_2011} and forms, also due to its interpretive nature, a new complement to the primary studies \citep[p.~121]{campbell_evaluating_2011}.

-For precision and transparency, we report our meta-ethnography in accordance with the 19 criteria outlined in the eMERGe framework \cite{france_emerge_2019}.
+For precision and transparency, we report our meta-ethnography in accordance with the 19 criteria outlined in the dedicated eMERGe framework \cite{france_emerge_2019}.